djamaile/portfolio/blog/2021-10-31-using-keda-and-prometheus-to-scale.md

 $ kubectl get hpa
 ```

-but because this is a custom CRD you can also query the custom CRD wuth kubectl:
+but because this is a custom CRD you can also query the custom CRD with kubectl:

 ```sh
 $ kubectl get scaledobject.keda.sh/prometheus-scaledobject